virtual/hugo-static-satinflame/content/blog/oucampus-components-vs-snippets.md

 </td></tr></tbody>
 </table>
 ```
+In this example, you could then do a search for `"ou-alert-default"` to find all PCF pages incorporating this specific type of snippet.

 **Component:**

 ```js
 ~[com[2460 1 2{ "version": 2, "data": {"ca2ee8508fabe92a74fe08ca0f0b9018":"info","7cf226fac04bfa4a7b6ce21f6d58f80a":"&lt;p&gt;The campus will be closed due to extreme weather conditions.&lt;/p&gt;"}}]]~
 ```

-As you can see from the examples above, if you were to do a content inventory or run a search on a certain type of element, components are a bit more obfuscated than snippets.
-That being said, there is some important information in these component calls:
+As you can see from the example above, there is some important information in these component calls:

 ```js
 ~[com[<COMPONENT-ID> <COMPONENT-INSTANCE-ID> <COMPONENT-VERSION>{ ... }]]~
 ```

-In this example, you could then do a search for `"ou-alert-default"` (snippets) or `"~[com[2460 "` (components) to find all pages using a certain type of component.
+Unfortunately, you **cannot do a Find/Replace on component code** at this time.
+This means searching for `"~[com[2460 "` would not show any results.
+Nor would you be able to change any text within a component using Find/Replace.

 ## Previewing Content